MisterMartin/RS41/README.md

 Dependencies: Teensyduino >= v1.59

 ## Installation
 Install with other LASP repos.
+We will add other assets elsewhere.

 ```sh
 cd Documents/arduino/libraries # Or wherever your Arduino libraries are